-FINELINE FISHING CHARTERS FISHING 4-CAST FOR 05-08-14
+FINELINE FISHING CHARTERS FISHING 4-CAST BY CAPTAIN JIM ROSS 8-27-14

 DAYTONA BEACH-PONCE INLET

 DAYTONA BEACH OFFSHORE-Once anglers can get offshore they should find dolphin, wahoo, and a few sailfish where the dirtier inshore waters meet the edge of the clean blue waters.
 One place to try is the western edge of the Gulf Stream.
 Here rips and weeds or floating debris should be concentrated.
 Winds coming out of the north and a current flowing to the north should make for a dynamic mix along this edge.
 Skirted ballyhoo or high speed lures and plugs are some of the more popular lures that should be used to search for a bite along this edge.
 Bottom fishing is not likely to be very good until the swells and high waves from tropical storm Christobal subside and the water has a chance to clear up a bit.